 The number of unemployment benefit recipients is simulated very precisely in 2014.
-However, the gap between the simulated number of the recipients and external statistics widened in 2015, because the actual number of the recipients went up in 2015, despite a reduction in the number of unemployed.
-The annual amount of unemployment benefit is slightly undersimulated in 2014, but in 2015 the gap widens, which is due to both undersimulated number of benefit recipients and an underestimation of the size of the benefit.
+However, the gap between the simulated number of the recipients and external statistics widened in 2015 and 2016, because the actual number of the recipients went up in 2015-2016, despite a reduction in the number of unemployed.
+The annual amount of unemployment benefit is slightly undersimulated in 2014, but in 2015-2016 the gap widens, which is due to both undersimulated number of benefit recipients and an underestimation of the size of the benefit.

-The number of recipients of child-related benefits is modelled quite precisely, with the exception of the paternity benefit, where we underestimate the number of benefit recipients.
+The number of recipients of child-related benefits is modelled quite precisely, with the exception of the paternity benefit and the childcare benefit in 2014, where we underestimate the number of benefit recipients.
 Eligibility for paternity benefit is taken from the data, so partly the underestimation of the number of benefit recipients is likely to be due to underrepresentation of fathers in the input data.
-In addition some father who are eligible for paternity benefit in the data do not live together with a child (thus, we do not simulate the benefit).
+In addition some fathers who are eligible for paternity benefit in the data do not live together with a child (thus, we do not simulate the benefit).
 Another reason is that children born after income reference year are excluded from the database, while SILC weights are calibrated taking into account these children.
 Thus, the number of small children (aged less than 1 year) in EUROMOD database is smaller than the number of small children in external statistics.
-The number of recipients and the benefit amount for the state family benefit is simulated very accurately.
+The number of recipients and the benefit amount for the state family benefit (which is paid to older children) is simulated very accurately.
+The reason for undersimulation of the number of recipients of the childcare benefit in 2014 is that we cannot infer from the data if a parent is working during the childcare leave.
+In 2014, socially insured parents were eligible for the childcare benefit for a child below 1 only if they chose to work and not receive the parental benefit.
+Since we cannot identify the parents who chose to work, we simulate the parental benefit for these parents, and do not simulate the childcare benefit.
+As of 2015, when the childcare benefit became an unconditional part of support for socially insured parents, we simulate the number of recipients of this benefit very precisely.

-&lt;sup>5 Labour market adjustments are included in EUROMOD for Latvia as a part of a separate exercise on estimating current poverty indicators.
+5 Labour market adjustments are included in EUROMOD for Latvia as a part of a separate exercise on estimating current poverty indicators.
 More information is available in Rastrigina et al. (2016).